 Federal law defines a disability as a physical or mental impairment that substantially limits or restricts the conditions, manner, or duration under which an average person in the general population can perform a major life activity.
 Disabilities don’t always impair the individual student’s performance but may require the individual to seek alternative methods of carrying out a given task.
 An impairment or diagnosis, in and of itself, does not constitute a disability: it must “substantially limit” activities of daily living.

 Documentation must be provided by a licensed professional, with specific knowledge of both the individual and the disability, and include diagnosis, method of diagnosis, how the disability affects one or more major life function and recommendations for academic accommodations in a college setting.
-Support Services will review any documentation received and determine through consultation with the student what, if any, accommodations are reasonable for the student.
+Center for Student Success will review any documentation received and determine through consultation with the student what, if any, accommodations are reasonable for the student.

 A disability must limit functioning in an educational environment before one can receive an accommodation.
 A college-level educational institution, such as KCC, defines “functional limitation” as the impact of the disability on the student’s ability to have access to a program of study.
 A diagnosis of an illness or impairment, in and of itself, does not necessarily require accommodation.
 There must be a logical link between the functional limitation stemming from the diagnosis and the accommodation provided.

-When reasonable accommodations have been approved for a student, Support Services sends notification emails to instructors at the beginning of every semester a copy of which is also sent to the student via Kellogg Community College email.
+When reasonable accommodations have been approved for a student, Center for Student Success sends notification emails to instructors at the beginning of every semester a copy of which is also sent to the student via Kellogg Community College email.
 The notifications contain the following information:

 - Student name